pressure-care-equipment-assessment

 What equipment can be used for pressure area care?

-Pressure injuries, commonly referred to as pressure ulcers are a major issue for your residents, care professionals and care institutes.
-There are many industry bodies that are working hard to spread awareness and educate everyone on the best ways to prevent pressure ulcers through pressure area care.
+Pressure injuries, commonly referred to as pressure ulcers, remain a significant issue for residents, care professionals and care organisations.
+Because of this, many industry bodies continue to raise awareness and educate teams on the best ways to prevent pressure ulcers through effective pressure area care.

-Pressure ulcers are injuries that occur when the skin over a bony prominence is damaged because of prolonged pressure.
-Depending on the position the individual is mostly in, will determine the high-risk sites for pressure ulcers.
+Pressure ulcers are injuries that occur when the skin over a bony prominence becomes damaged due to prolonged pressure.
+The individual’s regular position often determines the highest-risk sites.

 Common sites where pressure ulcers develop